-The venture capital market developed much later in Sweden than in the United States.
-Although the venture capital industry in both countries received government support, the Swedish venture capital market was supported by government initiatives to a greater extent than the US market.
+The venture capital market developed much later in Sweden than in the US.
+Though the venture capital industry in both countries received government support, the Swedish venture capital market was supported by government initiatives to a greater extent than the US market.

-The venture capital industry started in the United States in 1946 when MIT president Karl Compton, General Georges Doriot, and a set of business leaders established American Research and Development as a closed-end publicly listed fund (Gompers and Lerner, 2001).
+The venture capital industry started in the US in 1946 when MIT president Karl Compton, General Georges Doriot and a set of business leaders established American Research and Development as a closed end publicly listed fund (Gompers and Lerner, 2001).
 The idea of American Research and Development was to invest in firms that commercialized technology developed for World War II by the US military.
-In the years that followed, several similar firms emerged, and the first venture capital limited partnership formed in 1958.
+In the years that followed, several similar firms emerged and the first venture capital limited partnership formed in 1958.

 The government became involved in supporting the venture capital market in the 1960s when the Small Business Investment Company (SBIC) initiative was launched.
 The SBICs were federally chartered risk capital pools.
 When private investors had been found for investment through SBICs, the government matched the private funds or provided loan guarantees.
-Although initially heavily used, they were poorly designed and most of them collapsed.
-During the 1970s and the 1980s, venture capital activities increased in the United States.
-The economy was doing well and a change in rules for pension funds in 1979 allowed them to invest in venture capital, which contributed to the increase of the share of funds committed to venture capital by pension funds, from 15% in 1978 to 50% in 1986.
+While initially heavily used, they were poorly designed and most of them collapsed.
+During the

+1970s and the 1980s venture capital activities increased in the US.
+The economy was doing well and a change in rules for pension funds in 1979 allowed them to invest in venture capital, which contributed to the increase of the share of funds committed to venture capital by pension funds, from 15 percent in 1978 to 50 percent in 1986.

-Overall venture capital activities declined when the economy slowed toward the end of the 1980s and the beginning of the 1990s (Figure 1 displays real GDP growth for the United States and Sweden).
-Compared with the latter half of the 1980s, commitments to venture capital funds for the first half of the 1990s were roughly halved (Gompers and Lerner, 2001).
+Overall venture capital activities declined when the economy slowed towards the end of the 1980s and the beginning of the 1990s (Figure 1 displays real GDP growth for the US and Sweden).
+Compared to the latter half of the 1980s, commitments to venture capital funds for the first half of the 1990s were roughly halved (Gompers and Lerner, 2001).
 But this changed during the latter half of the 1990s.
-Commitments grew eightfold compared with the first half of the 1990s, partly in response to several high-profile IPOs generating impressive returns to investors (Gompers and Lerner, 2001).
+Commitments grew eightfold compared to the first half of the 1990s, partly a response to several high profile IPOs generating impressive returns to investors (Gompers and Lerner, 2001).
 Furthermore, corporations also became increasingly interested in investing and partnering with venture capital firms as a complement to their own internal R&D.

 During this era, information technology industries received a large share of all venture capital investments (up to a full 60% in 1999).
-Among others, venture capital firms invested in firms such as Apple, Microsoft, Cisco, and Sun Microsystems.
+Among others, venture capital firms invested in firms such as Apple, Microsoft, Cisco and Sun Microsystems.
 Figure 2 displays capital under management between 1980 and 2010 as a share of GDP and clearly shows the increase in capital committed to venture capital funds during the late 1990s.

-After the information technology boom ended and the stock market crashed in 2001, several venture capital firms were hit hard and perished.
-As Figure 3 illustrates, the number of transactions dropped from approximately 5,000 in 2000 to approximately 1,600 in 2003 (a drop of almost 70%).
-However, the market rebounded shortly after and has stabilized to approximately 3,000 transactions yearly.
-This decade was also marked by a drastic increase in the internationalization of the
+After the IT boom ended and the stock market crashed in 2001, several venture capital firms were hit hard and perished.
+As Figure 3 illustrates, the number of transactions dropped from around 5 000 in 2000 to around 1 600 in 2003 (a drop of almost 70%).
+However, the market rebounded shortly after and has stabilized to around 3000 transactions yearly.
+This decade was also marked by a drastic increase in the internationalization of the US venture capital industry, which prior to the 1990s was mainly a US industry.
+Aizenman and Kendall (2008) show that the proportion of worldwide deal volume, in their sample of over 100 countries that involved cross-border deals, grew from 15% in the early 1990s to over 40% in 2007.
+According to their data, the US has consistently been the world's largest net exporter of venture capital.